-This site was chosen so that students could comprehend the geomorphic processes that have affected the area, both marine, i.e. changes in the sea level over the centuries, and terrestrial ones, i.e. the increased sediment yield due to both crosion processes and human interventions, which resulted in the deepening of the ancient harbour.
-In other words, the students would be able to comprehend its palaeogeographical evolution, as well as the relationship between tectonics and sea-level changes and the contribution of geographical indicators and core sampling for the palaeogeographical reconstruction of a site.
+120 and human interventions, which resulted in the deepening of the ancient harbour.
+In other words, the students would be able to comprehend its palaeogeographical evolution, as well as the relationship between tectonics and sea-level changes and the contribution of geoarchaeological indicators and core sampling for the palaeogeographical reconstruction of a site.